openskies-sh/aerobridge/README.md

 ## LICENSE

-Aerobridge is licensed under a BSL license popularized by other products such as [CockroachDB](https://www.cockroachlabs.com/docs/stable/licensing-faqs.html) and [Sentry](https://blog.sentry.io/2019/11/06/relicensing-sentry).
+Aerobridge is licensed under a BUSL license popularized by other products such as [CockroachDB](https://www.cockroachlabs.com/docs/stable/licensing-faqs.html) and [Sentry](https://blog.sentry.io/2019/11/06/relicensing-sentry).
 Basically, it means the following:

 - You cannot offer a version of Aerobridge as a service to third parties, if you want to do this, you will need an agreement with Openskies (the license grant restriction)
 - After 24 months, the code becomes Apache-2.0 licensed (the conversion period)